The Pad Thai, the dried beet greens and the lightly-flavored delicate rice was a hit at the Delicious Soul Retreat… yummmm…..

 Pad Thai Noodles (raw vegetable noodles)

-Slice or spiralize zucchini and then dehydrate at 140 degrees for 10 minutes or put in oven on lowest temp for 10 minutes, see TIP, below.
+Slice or spiralize zucchini and then dehydrate at 160 degrees for 10 minutes or put in oven at 160 degrees for 10 minutes, see TIP, below.

 Coconut milk in the can is a pasteurized product, not raw.
-For an all-raw sauce, use a Thai Young Coconut and use the fresh meat, and just a bit of the coconut water at the end to desired consistency.
+For an all-raw sauce, use the fresh fruit (meat) of a Thai Young Coconut and just a bit of the coconut water –add at the end and blend and add more to desired consistency.

-Coconut milk in the can also comes in a LITE version, which has added water, so the sauce will be too thin, it’s best to use the regular version.
+Coconut milk in the can also comes in a LITE version, which has added water and fillers to keep it from separating, best to use the “full-fat” version and then add water if you need to.

-Dry the zucchini (or any veggies that you use) a bit before adding the sauce.
+Dehydrate the noodles (any veggie that you use) a bit before adding the sauce.
 Drying them out will soften the veggie, giving it a more noodle-like texture.
 Plus this will allow some of the sauce to be absorbed into the noodle, which will soften it and give it more flavor.
+Otherwise, the water in the veggie will release once it sits with the sauce, and then the sauce will be too thin and watery.

 If using crunchy almond butter, add it at the end of blending, and blend using the pulse button so that the nuts are not broken down any further.